 Break out your calculator for this one, because when it comes to paying off debt while investing in your retirement, there is no â€śone-size-fits-allâ€ť answer.

 According to CNN Money, most financial advisers would recommend investing 10-15% of your income towards your retirement.
 They also recommend starting this healthy financial habit in your 20â€™s.
 3

 Make Savings Automatic

-It requires just a few steps: setting up an online savings account, and completing employer paperwork to have deposits directed to your new bank.
+It requires just a few steps: setting up an online savings account, and completing employer paperwork to have your paychecks automatically directed into the appropriate accounts.